 Deputy Otto Fossen questioned a manager at the Farmers Union Elevator to see if he had noted anything suspicious in the area, whereupon he noticed some activity in the area of Highway 2, Joplin Road, spotting a man being led away from a car.
 He was now to make a decision that would forever leave its mark in Joplin, but unfortunately, for all the wrong reasons.

 He approached the suspect in his car, but things soon turned sour.
-A man determined to reach his destination that day and a deputy simply performing his duty, had lit the touchpaper that exploded into a powder keg of tragic consequences, as a scuffle ensued between the two men, entering the patrol car of Deputy Otto Fossen.
+A man determined to reach his destination that day and a deputy simply performing his duty, had lit the touchpaper that exploded into a powder keg of tragic consequences, as a scuffle ensued between the two men while entering the patrol car of Deputy Otto Fossen.
 Five shots shattered the tranquil Montana air.
-Moments later a man exited the car and fell into the nearby ditch, sadly it was Deputy Otto Fossen, struck five times to the neck and chest, that proved fatal and he died shortly after reaching hospital.
+Moments later, a man exited the car and fell into the nearby ditch.
+Sadly it was Deputy Otto Fossen, fatally struck five times to the neck and chest and he died shortly after reaching hospital.

 But this was just the beginning, as the residents of Benicia, Northern California were about to find out, just over 11 years later, in the lonely turnout of Lake Herman Road.

 The Zodiac Killer gave signals that he was indeed driven by time and dates, forever noticeable in his murders and correspondence with authorities, even listing his crimes on the car door of Bryan Hartnell's Karmann Ghia at Lake Berryessa on September 27th 1969.

 Kevin Robert Brooks, an avid Zodiac researcher and author of the upcoming book 'Zodiac-The Montana Connection', has noted the significant emphasis the author places on the date, the number 13 and the punch-holes accentuated within its design.